dy1z/docs/content/docs/examples/amp4email.md

 }
 ```

-However, you might want to turn it off _only_ for AMP templates.
+However, you probably want to turn it off _only_ for AMP templates.

 You can do this with a custom build environment: